-Parent income and savings covered the largest portion of total college costs, about 44% or $13,072 on average, according to the annual Sallie Mae study, which surveyed 1,000 American undergraduate students and nearly 1,000 parents of undergrads in spring 2020.
+Parent income and savings covered the largest portion of total college costs, about 45% or $11,800 on average, according Sallie Mae’s How America Pays For College 2021 study.

-“More than a third of parents (37%) used a college savings account, like a 529, to help pay for college last year,” Rick Castellano, a Sallie Mae spokesperson, wrote in an email.
-“This is up from 21% in 2018-19,” he says.
-“While we’re happy to see the positive trend, there’s still roughly two-thirds of families who aren’t taking advantage of these plans.”
+“A little more than a third of parents (37%) used a college savings account, like a 529, to help pay for college last year which is consistent with our data from 2019-20,” Rick Castellano, a Sallie Mae spokesperson, wrote in an email.
+“Although this number is holding steady, it still means around two-thirds of families are not utilizing these tax advantaged accounts.”

 Financial Aid Appeals

 The FAFSA uses “prior prior year” information to determine a family’s financial need.
-For example, the 2021-2022 FAFSA that students can file beginning in October will be based on 2019 federal tax returns.
-However, families who have had a recent change in their financial situation that would not be reflected in their 2019 financial information can request a financial aid appeal, sometimes called a professional judgment, from a college.
+For example, the 2022-2023 FAFSA uses 2020 federal tax returns.
+However, families who have had a recent change in their financial situation — like job loss, salary reduction or high dependent-care costs — can request a financial aid appeal, sometimes called a professional judgment, from a college.